dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w212-system-covenants/stories/crm-stories.md

 When a new customer has been added, we want to send them an email to welcome them and confirm their details.
 We should generate this email and include it under their customer record.

+## Receive a sign up email

+Pasting the email raw into the prompt should be recognized as signing up a new customer.
+Must not allow duplicate signups.
+Must geocode the address.
+Must show the next available collection date in the region.

+## Banking reconciliation

+Attaching the banking CSV to the input box should be recognized as wanting to reconcile the bank statement with user balances.
+It must not allow duplicate CSV files to be loaded twice.
+Must detect duplicate transactions from prior CSV files.
+Must present a list of proposed changes for the user to cherry pick.

+Must recall special cases that the users pointed out where customers are using known bad info but have done so for so long that changing would be harder.